chenjr0719/AFS-docs/docs/portal/workspace.md

 cfg.summary()

 ```
-* Note: If you finish your code in this cell, you must run it.
+* Note: When editing is complete in this cell, you must run it.

 Describe the features that the SDK can produce, here is an example of **Decision Tree**.